E-cigarettes: Facts, stats and regulations

 Nicotine is an addictive substance, but its level of addictiveness can vary substantially depending on its mode of delivery.
-Nicotine delivered by tobacco combustion is the most addictive form.
-The rise in the popularity of e-cigarettes that can deliver levels of nicotine similar to combustible cigarettes is causing concern about the potential risk for addiction.
+Nicotine delivered by the combustion of tobacco is the most addictive form.
+The rise in popularity of e-cigarettes that can deliver levels of nicotine similar to combustible cigarettes is causing concern about the potential risk for addiction.

 - Exposure to nicotine among youth is particularly dangerous since it has been shown to have an effect on key brain receptors, making young people more susceptible to nicotine addiction.

-- There is some evidence that the effect of nicotine on developing brains may result in nicotine addiction and greater vulnerability to addiction to other drugs as well.
+- There is some evidence that the effect of nicotine on developing brains may prime not just nicotine addiction, but greater vulnerability to addiction to other drugs as well.

-- Because many e-cigarettes contain nicotine, which can alter nerve cell functioning in developing organisms, especially during fetal development, they should not be used by youth or pregnant women.
+- Because most e-cigarettes contain nicotine, which can alter nerve cell functioning in developing organisms, especially during fetal development, they should not be used by youth or pregnant women.

-- Pregnant women who use nicotine are at a greater risk of stillbirth and preterm delivery.
+- Pregnant women who use nicotine are also at a greater risk for stillbirth and preterm delivery.